inyounghong/language-learning-meteor-app/README.md

 # Translation App
 A translation app made from Meteor.js.
-View at <a href="http://translationapp.meteor.com">translationapp.meteor.com</a>.
+Read about the project <a href="http://www.inyoung.me/#!/projects/language-learning"> here</a>.

 <h2>Features</h2>
 <ul>